Small scale farming, focusing on education

-At Arrows Farm, we want to bring families back to the table while helping others rethink how they engage with food; starting with an education of sustainable, bio-diversified, small-scale farming.
+At Arrows Farm, we want to bring families back to the table by helping others rethink how they engage with food; starting with an education of sustainable, bio-diversified, small-scale farming.
 We want to show others how they can start in their own home and begin the journey of a healthier lifestyle.

 THE ARROWS FARM